Skip to main content

 Access local Kubernetes cluster

-The dashboard as deployed in the previous step requires a token or config to sign in.
-Here we use the token to sign in.
-The token is generated automatically and can be retrieved from the system.
+The dashboard as deployed in the previous step requires a token to sign in.

 Token Access in dashboard